WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 ## Challenges

-There are some modifications you could put in to your game:
+There are some modifications you could put into your game:

 1. This code doesn't check if the player accidentally types more than one letter during a guess, so one modification would be to test this and warn the player if they type more than one character.
 How could you do that?